Refine, Discriminate and Align: Stealing Encoders via Sample-Wise Prototypes and Multi-Relational Extraction: Related Work

 \textbf{Prototype Learning.}\quad A prototype refers to the mean of embeddings belonging to all images of an identical class, which serves as a proxy of the class \cite{tan2022fedproto}.
 With each class having a prototype, the model is trained to match its output with the corresponding prototype when inputting a sample of a certain class.
 Prototype learning has proven beneficial for various learning scenarios, e.g., federated learning \cite{huang2023rethinking, dai2023tackling, tan2022federated} and few-shot learning \cite{mettes2019hyperspherical, snell2017prototypical, tian2020rethinking}.
 In this paper, the optimization objective (i.e., the mean of embeddings belonging to an identical sample's multiple augmentations) we generate for each training sample is conceptually similar to prototypes, and thus we name it a sample-wise prototype.

-\textbf{Model Stealing Attacks against SSL.}\quad Dziedzic \textit{et al.} \cite{dziedzic2022difficulty} pointed out that the higher dimension of embeddings (e.g., 2,048 of ResNet50 \cite{he2016deep}) leaks more information than labels (e.g., 10 of CIFAR10), making SSL more easily stolen.
+\textbf{Model Stealing Attacks against SSL.}\quad Dziedzic \textit{et al.} \cite{dziedzic2022difficulty} pointed out that the higher dimension of embeddings leaks more information than labels, making SSL more easily stolen.
 The primary objective of a stealing attack is to train a surrogate encoder to achieve high accuracy on downstream tasks or recreate a high-fidelity copy that can be used to mount further attacks such as adversarial examples \cite{carlini2017towards} and membership inference attacks \cite{liu2021encodermi}.

-\textbf{Defense against Model Stealing Attacks.}\quad Existing defenses against model stealing attacks can be categorized based on when they are applied \cite{dziedzic2022difficulty}.
-Perturbation-based defenses, e.g., adding noise \cite{orekondy2019knockoff}, top-k \cite{orekondy2019knockoff} and truncating outputs \cite{tramer2016stealing}, are applied before a stealing attack happens, aiming to limit the information leakage.
+\textbf{Defenses against Model Stealing Attacks.}\quad Existing defenses against model stealing attacks can be categorized based on when they are applied \cite{dziedzic2022difficulty}.
+Perturbation-based defenses, e.g., adding noise \cite{orekondy2019knockoff}, top-$k$ \cite{orekondy2019knockoff} and truncating outputs \cite{tramer2016stealing}, are applied before a stealing attack happens, aiming to limit the information leakage.
 On the other hand, watermarking defenses embed watermarks or unique identifiers into the target model and use them to detect whether it is stolen after a stealing attack happens \cite{jia2021entangled}.